 Making these choices requires you to say no to ideas and suggestions.
 For instance, not addressing teenagers with an eating disorder, at least for now.
 While this can be tough, it is a necessary part of strategic decision-making.
 A product that tries to please everyone risks not doing a good job for anybody.
 What’s more, a new or significantly changed strategy must be validated to maximise the chances of achieving product success.
-This is best done by systematically addressing its biggest assumptions and risks in an iterative fashion.
+This is best done by systematically addressing its biggest assumptions and risks in an iterative fashion, as figure 2 shows.

 With a validated strategy in place, you are in a great position to build an actionable product roadmap.
 The roadmap in figure 1 describes how the product strategy will be implemented in the next six to twelve months; it communicates the specific benefits the product will achieve; and it aligns and guides the stakeholders and development teams.

 An effective product roadmap is built on product goals, which describe the outcomes the product should create.
-For instance, the first benefit on a roadmap that helps create a healthy-eating product might be “help users understand their eating habits and acquire an initial user base;” the second one might be “help users improve their eating habits and grow the user base.”
+For instance, the first benefit on a roadmap that helps create a healthy eating product might be to “help users understand their eating habits and acquire an initial user base;” the second one might be to “help users improve their eating habits and grow the user base.”